Whistler BC • April 7- 16, 2017

 Where is the WSSF Box Office located?

 We encourage guests to purchase tickets in advance online as our shows often sell out.
 However, if you would like to speak to someone about the shows or have any other questions, the Box Office is located outside the main entrance to the Whistler Conference Centre.
-The hours of operation are as follows:

 Can I compete in the ski and snowboard events?